Financial-Times/origami/README.md

 ## Migration guide

+### Migrating from v3.x.x to v4.x.x

+o-share v4 introduces a few breaking changes that you may need to update in your product:

+  - V4 introduces the new major version of `o-colors`.
+Updating to this new version will mean updating any other components that you have which are using `o-colors`
+  - the link share option has been removed

 ### Migrating from v2.x.x to v3.x.x

 o-share v3 introduces a few breaking changes that you may need to update in your product:

   - button size has increased from 36px to 40px which might effect the surrounding elements of your design
   - the Reddit share option has been removed
   - the URL share option has been renamed from `o-share__action--url` to `o-share__action--link`

 ---